Xomega-Net/Xomega.Docs/docs/tutorial/2-search/4-criteria.md

 ## Search use cases

-Deciding which criteria to keep may be even more important than picking the result fields, since they directly support the business use cases.
+Deciding which criteria to keep may be even more important than picking the result fields since they directly support the business use cases.
 Here are some sample use cases that we will use to determine which criteria we need:
 - Looking up a specific sales order by a sales order number.
 - Searching sales orders in a certain status.
-- Finding orders placed during a certain time period.
+- Finding orders placed during a certain period.
 - Finding orders that are past due or due soon.
 - Finding large orders and small orders by the total amount.
-- Finding orders by the customer store name or individual name.
+- Finding orders by the customer's store name or individual name.
 - Searching orders within certain geographical regions and territories.
-- Searching orders placed by specific sales people.
+- Searching orders placed by specific salespeople.

 ## Search criteria model